 P Murphy, Trustee, is the Principal and Governor of Five Acre Wood School.
-During the year Coppice Primary Partnership incurred expenditure totalling to £3,995 (2021: £255) from this organisation, in respect of providing training to their staff.
-There are no amounts outstanding at the Balance Sheet date £Nil (2021: £Nil).
-The element above £2,500 has been provided 'at no more than cost' and a statement of assurance confirming this.
+During the year Coppice Primary Partnership incurred expenditure totalling to £408 (2022: £3,995) from this organisation, in respect of providing training to their staff.
+There are no amounts outstanding at the Balance Sheet date £Nil (2022: £Nil).
 In entering into this transaction the Academy Trust has compiled with the requirements of the Academies Trust Handbook.